nikcleju/ESDM_Course/Projects/draft_P5_WaterDispenser.md

 # Requirements

-1. The coffee machine can produce 3 beverages:
+1. The water dispenser can output cold water or hot water
-   - normal coffee
-   - long coffee
-   - hot water (for tea)

 2. The Simulink model has the following inputs and outputs:

     Inputs:
-    - Normal Coffee button (boolean)
     - Long Coffee button (boolean)
     - Hot water button (boolean)
     - Self-test button (boolean)